key4hep/k4geo/FCCee/IDEA/compact/README.md

 July 2024: Added a detailed version of the muon system.

-The monolithic fiber dual-readout calorimeter (o1, v01) is added.
+The monolithic fiber dual-readout calorimeter (o1, v01) is added to the directory, but commented in the main file IDEA_o1_v03.xml for the sake of speed.
+Please remove the comments to include this calorimeter in the full IDEA detector.